fragcolor-xyz/shards-examples/tutorials/snake/steps/step-3.md

     (int2 4 4) >= .fruit
     ```

-To simplify the layout we will render the grid using a <a href="https://docs.fragcolor.xyz/blocks/GUI/Table/" target="_blank">`GUI.Table`</a>.
+To simplify the layout we will render the grid using a [`(GUI.Table)`](https://docs.fragcolor.xyz/blocks/GUI/Table/).
 We just need to push each value to the next column and if there's no more space in that row a new row will be added automatically.

 === "EDN"